sap-tutorials/Tutorials/tutorials/hana-cloud-ecn/hana-cloud-ecn.md

     ![commands](commands.png)

-    The input is shown below.
-It provides a location where the details of the SAP HANA Cloud database and BTP credentials can be provided.
+    The two inputs are shown below.
+They provide a location where the details are specified to update the SAP HANA Cloud database service running in the Cloud Foundry environment.
+    Credentials are needed for a Cloud Foundry user that has permissions to update the SAP HANA Cloud database instance and for a SQL user that can enable or disable a workload class and run SQL queries in the database.
+    A separate input named NonSensitive was created so that the input values that are not specified as sensitive can be displayed in the execution viewer.

     ![input](input.png)

-4. Open the input named HCInstance and edit its values to match the SAP HANA Cloud instance that you wish to work with.
+4. Open the inputs and edit their values to match the SAP HANA Cloud instance that you wish to work with.

     ![edit input values](edit-input.png)